pmineiro/memoryrl/notes.20200208.md

      * Question: with powerful model classes like neural networks, is there still a difference?
 Intuitively we'd like to combine the two approaches to get "the best of both worlds".

+In all cases we want the reward fed to update function must be compatible with self-consistency.
+The sketches below don't specify exactly how the memory inserts and updates are done.

 ### Memory as augmented input to a parametric model

 This is a frequent design pattern in the literature, e.g., [Memory Augmented Neural Machine Translation](https://arxiv.org/abs/1708.02005).